 And you are done!

-Anyways, once your daisies are fully dry, store them in a tight plastic container at room temperature and use them whenever you like.
+Once they are fully dry, store them in a tight plastic container at room temperature.